 Yesterday he visited East Jerusalem, the Khan Al-Ahmar Bedouin camp on the Palestinian West Bank, where families are threatened with forced displacement if Israeli settlements are built, and later held talks with the Palestinian President, Mahmoud Abbas.

 Mr Miliband said: "The expansion of Israeli settlements on the Palestinian West Bank is not only wrong and illegal, but represents a mortal threat to the two-state solution and to a successful outcome of the peace process.

 "If we are going to have a viable, democratic Palestinian state the more we see an expansion of settlements the more it becomes difficult to construct this state."

-The mission of John Kerry was a focus The Labour leader said there was a "massive urgency" to the peace negotiations being pushed by US Secretary of State John Kerry, which have once again stalled.
+The Labour leader said there was a "massive urgency" to the peace negotiations being pushed by US Secretary of State John Kerry, which have once again stalled.

 He added: "Our role in this is to be the people who are encouraging both sides to take risks for peace.
 That is what I said when I saw Prime Minister Netanyahu; that is what I will be talking about with the Palestinian President.

 "It is also right that the international community is clear about the danger settlements represent.
 Both sides are going to have to make compromises when it comes to making peace.
 What it just shows you is this is not just lines on a map but about real lives and the human cost."
 After visiting Sderot, an Israeli town facing a barrage of rockets from Gaza, on Friday and the Bedouin camp yesterday, Mr Miliband refused to say whether he sympathised with one side in the conflict more than the other.
 "I feel more determined that we have got to get to a satisfactory peace process and outcome."